WIDE-SCIENCE TRANSFORMING COACHING, DEVELOPMENT AND PERFORMANCE

 Precise science does provide great explanations of course, but without the balance of wide science, will too often undermine even the very best.

 Today.
-The most progressive human sciences take this wide science approach: deeper “everyday real-world” explanations revealing what's unseen and unknowingly holding people back, which is why they’ve transformed all human sciences.
-But these advances remain in academic ivory towers, not everyday practice.
+The most progressive human sciences take this wide science approach: deeper “everyday real-world” explanations revealing what's unseen, unknowingly holding people back, and connecting precise sciences: which is why they’ve transformed all human sciences.
+But these advances remain in academic ivory towers, not everyday practice, until now.

 Our Broader Thinking work is published in the highest quality academic journals, invited to 13 leading universities with powerful testimonies from the world's best coaches.
 Time then, to take it from the ivory tower to the actual real world and everyday practice, which after all, is its very point.